 Boaventura Monjane doutorou-se em Pós-colonialismos e Cidadania Glob- al na Faculdade de Economia/Centro de Estudos Sociais da Universidade de Coimbra, Portugal. É pesquisador de pós-doutoramento, hospedado pelo Insti- tute for Poverty Land and Agrarian Studies (PLAAS, University of the Western…

-We Rise for Our Land: Land Struggles and State Repression in Southern Africa
+We Rise for Our Land: Land Struggles and Repression in Southern Africa

-This book, which takes an scholar-activist stance, is written by authors, men and women, who critically study the dynamics of agrarian and extractive capital in southern Africa.
+This book, which takes a scholar-activist stance, is written by authors, men and women, who critically study the dynamics of agrarian and extractive capital in southern Africa.
 In their academic and activist work, they seek to bring useful theoretical, conceptual and practical contributions to the struggles of agrarian and rural movements that represent the ‘subalternised’ rural and urban people.
-The book brings contributions in forms of chapters from DRC, Namibia, Zambia, Malawi, Zimbabwe, Swaziland, Mozambique, Mauritius and Madagascar.
+The book brings contributions in forms of chapters from DRC, Namibia, Zambia, Malawi, Zimbabwe, eSwatini (Swaziland), Mozambique, and Madagascar.

 Print Book, PDF